gsarti/divemt/README.md

 ./scripts/setup.sh
 ```

 - Run the preprocessing script to produce the TSV files containing sentences, scores and metrics.
-Run time is ~30 minutes with Stanza annotations, ~1 minute without.
+Run time is ~2 minutes with only raw metrics, +30 min for annotations and +45 min for QE tags, assuming GPU availability for SimAlign.

 ```bash
 # Run the preprocessing script